Who works at the BMC? Full details of all current BMC staff.

 Jane Thompson – Club Development Manager

 Jane is the Club Development Manager.
-She leads the work to develop the club network by working with BMC affiliated clubs to support them to grow and develop; supports the work of the BMC Clubs' Committee and the BMC Huts Group; and leads on support to volunteers.
+She leads the work to develop the club network by working with BMC affiliated clubs to support them to grow and develop; supporting new clubs to establish; and works with the BMC Clubs' Committee and the BMC Huts Group.
 Jane has worked in sports development for 25+ years, and is an active member of her local mountaineering club.

 Alan Brown – Financial Controller